Yasubey Enomoto

-Yasubey Enomoto (born 15 December 1983) is a Swiss Martial artist (MMA) in welterweight and middleweight categories.
+Yasubey Enomoto (born 15 December 1983) is a Swiss mixed martial artist competing in welterweight and middleweight categories.
 Finalist of prestige Sengoku Welterweight Grand Prix Tournament 2010, former champion of Russian organization M-1 Global and former KSW and ACA fighter.

 Biography

 Yasubey Enomoto was born in Zürich in 1983 to a Peruvian father of Japanese origins and a Swiss mother.

 He began training in martial arts at the age of six, choosing Shotokan karate.
 He has been practicing kung fu since the age of 16.
 During his studies, he became interested in Brazilian jiu-jitsu and Thai boxing.
 In 2006, he became the Swiss kickboxing champion, and in 2008, he became the world champion in the IKBO Thai boxing federation.
 He was the European grappling champion of the UGC federation, twice in the international German BJJ and grappling federation, and twice in the Swiss BJJ and grappling federation.
 His balance in Thai boxing is 7–2, in boxing 1–0, in the BJJ and grappling 90–8.

 Together with his brother Felipe, they founded the Enomoto Dojo club in Zürich.